WEBSITE PREVIEW – LAUNCHING AUGUST 2021

 SUSTAINABLE & LOCAL SOURCING

-“The research and development in this area is showcased in the Circular Ceramics tableware collection made from 75-100% waste, sourced from local industries, pollution from rivers and ceramic production.
-With the ceramics industry being dependant on depleting natural resources, Sara sought out alternatives that are not only sourced locally, but also divert waste away from landfill.
-The clay body is made entirely out of waste reclaimed from Kevala’s wastewater treatment system.
-The glaze is made from consumer waste glass retrieved from Bali’s rivers, slurry from marble and granite factories and glaze residues reclaimed from ceramic production.
-The natural clay finishing is made from 75% less natural resources and the coloured pieces are made from 100% waste.
-With each reclamation, a new limited-edition glaze is born, resulting in an ever-evolving collection.”
+Kevala's research and development is evident in its Circular Ceramics tableware collection.
+This innovative line is crafted from 75-100% waste, sourced locally from various industries, including river pollution and ceramic production remnants.
+Recognizing the ceramics industry's heavy reliance on dwindling natural resources, Sara Howard, in her collaboration with Kevala, sought out sustainable alternatives.
+These materials not only come from local sources but also divert waste from ending up in landfills.
+The clay body for the tableware is entirely reclaimed from Kevala's wastewater treatment system.
+The glaze is a blend of recycled consumer glass from Bali's rivers, slurry from marble and granite factories, and residues from ceramic production.
+The natural clay finishing uses 75% fewer natural resources, while the colored pieces are crafted entirely from waste.
+Each time materials are reclaimed, a new limited-edition glaze is introduced, adding to this ever-evolving, sustainable collection.

-Meet Wendy Thomas,
+Meet Wendy Thomas

 Founder of Kevala Ceramics